Police Seeking DNA From Male Staffers At Facility Where Woman In Coma Gave Birth

 “On behalf of the tribe, I am deeply shocked and horrified at the treatment of one of our members,” tribal chairman Terry Rambler said.
 “When you have a loved one committed to palliative care, when they are most vulnerable and dependent upon others, you trust their caretakers.
 Sadly, one of her caretakers was not to be trusted and took advantage of her.
 It is my hope that justice will be served.”

-Hacienda CEO Bill Timmons stepped down on Monday and staff confirms that on Tuesday, investigators served a search warrant to obtain DNA samples from male staffers.
+Hacienda CEO Bill Timmons stepped down on Monday and staff confirmed that on Tuesday, investigators served a search warrant to obtain DNA samples from male members of staff staff.
 Phoenix police have not yet commented but confirmed there is an ongoing investigation.

 An attorney for the woman's family said in a statement that they were "outraged" and also wished to convey that "the baby boy has been born into a loving family and will be well cared for."